 Load small background images on smaller screens and large ones on larger screens.

-TLDR : Just go to this section and grab the code snippet.
+TLDR : If all that you are interested in is code to make this work, go to this section and grab the code snippet.

 Responsive Background Display isn't Responsive Background Loading